kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 ### §417.217   Overflight gate analysis.

 For a launch that involves flight over a populated or other protected area, the flight safety analysis must include an overflight gate analysis.
 The analysis must establish the portion of a flight safety limit, a gate, through which a normally performing launch vehicle's tracking icon will be allowed to proceed.
-A tracking icon must enable the flight safety crew to determine whether the launch vehicle's flight is in compliance with the flight safety rules established under §417.113.
-When establishing that portion of a flight safety limit, the analysis must demonstrate that the launch vehicle flight satisfies the flight safety requirements of §417.107.
+A tracking icon must enable the flight safety crew to determine whether the launch vehicle's flight is in compliance with the flight safety rules established under [[Volume 4/C Licensing/0417 Launch safety.md#§417.113   Launch safety rules.|§417.113]].
+When establishing that portion of a flight safety limit, the analysis must demonstrate that the launch vehicle flight satisfies the flight safety requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]].

 ### §417.218   Hold-and-resume gate analysis.

-\(a\) For a launch that involves overflight or near overflight of a populated or otherwise protected area prior to the planned safe flight state calculated as required by §417.219, the flight safety analysis must construct a hold-and-resume gate for each populated or otherwise protected area.
+\(a\) For a launch that involves overflight or near overflight of a populated or otherwise protected area prior to the planned safe flight state calculated as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.219   Data loss flight time and planned safe flight state analyses.|§417.219]], the flight safety analysis must construct a hold-and-resume gate for each populated or otherwise protected area.
 After a vehicle's tracking icon crosses a hold-and-resume gate, flight termination must occur as required by sections 417.113(d)(6).

 \(b\) The hold-and-resume gate analysis must account for: